+If the agent or landlord raises something that is minor, you may be able to deal with it on the spot.
+The official condition report needs to be completed at this inspection.
 If you do not owe the landlord or agent money at the end of your tenancy, the bond that you paid at the beginning of your tenancy should be refunded to you in full.
-However, if the landlord or agent believes you owe them money, they are able to make a claim against your bond.
+If the landlord or agent believes you owe them money, they are able to make a claim against your bond.

 The main reasons a claim may be lodged against your bond are:

 This is not an exhaustive list.
-There may be other legitimate reasons for the landlord or agent to make a claim against your bond, such as the cost of disposing of goods you have left behind.
+There may be other legitimate reasons for the landlord or agent to make a claim against your bond.

 You are not responsible for fair wear and tear to the premises.
-Fair wear and tear means the deterioration that occurs over time with the use of the premises even though the premises receive reasonable care and maintenance.
-Such deterioration could be caused by exposure, time or just by ordinary use.
+Fair wear and tear means the deterioration that occurs over time with the use of the premises even when the premises receives reasonable care and maintenance.
 You are only liable for negligent, irresponsible or intentional actions that cause damage to the premises.
-These examples may help to explain the difference.

 Fair wear and tear – you are not liable